wafibismail/express-skeleton/README.md

 # Skeleton Express App

+Note: Pardon the bad coding, especially for the front-end portion.
+I just wanted to get the app + some features up and running ASAP.
+I thought I would be writing way less code than I did here.

 This is a barebone express app.
 Plus a bit more stuff I added / intended according to what I think we will use for our project:
 - Front-end (all contained in the folder named public) Basic HTML + JS logic for:
   - Login VIA Microsoft portal for strictly UBD webmail (conveniently rejects other Microsoft accounts)